FAQ

 Why Python for the source packaging?

 Python was chosen as it’s more or less the standard scripting language on Unix-like systems nowadays and is robust and portable.
 The cbuild system does not rely on any modules outside of Python’s standard library.
-The Python syntax is also flexible and adjustable enough to make for a nice syntax for templates without having to invent yet another DSL that would introduce its own bugs and need its own parsing.
+The Python syntax is also flexible and adjustable enough to make for a nice syntax for templates without having to invent yet another domain-specific language (DSL) that would introduce its own bugs and need its own parsing.

 What is the project’s take on systemd?